RUCKBReasoning/text2sql-demo/README.md

 Experience our demo firsthand by visiting: [http://101.43.153.141:5000/chatbot](http://101.43.153.141:5000/chatbot).

+**It is important to note that CodeS is designed as a single-turn text-to-SQL model and is not intended for multi-turn conversations.** Consequently, it lacks the ability to understand contexts in the chat box.
+Should the model's responses not meet your expectations, it is advisable to rephrase your question rather than trying to steer the model towards a correct answer with follow-up prompts.

 ## Environments 💫
 Our development environments are configured as follows:
 - GPU: NVIDIA A6000 with 40GB VRAM, CUDA version 11.8